-Smoking can leave lingering yellow stains and odors in clothes.
+Smoking can leave lingering yellow stains and strong odors in clothes, carpet and upholstery.
 Unfortunately, removing nicotine stains is difficult.
-Before we talk about removing the stains, I would suggest washing or dry cleaning any garments that you don’t wear on a regular basis and store them in cloth – not plastic – hanging bags.
+Before we talk about removing the stains, I would suggest washing or dry cleaning any garments that you don’t wear on a regular basis.
+Then store them in cloth – not plastic – hanging bags.
 That will help protect them from the nicotine that settles on the fabric and causes yellow streaks and stains.

-Combine 1 qt. of warm water and 1/2 tsp. of liquid laundry detergent (Tide or Persil).
+Combine 1 quart of warm water and 1/2 teaspoon of heavy-duty liquid laundry detergent (Tide or Persil).
 Soak the nicotine stained clothing in the mixture for 15 minutes before ringing out the excess water.
 Sponge the stained area with rubbing alcohol until the stain is removed, and wash as usual.

 Polyester, Rayon, Acrylic, or Nylon Clothes